-- Property values established by a Maine Certified General appraiser according to Appendix A, Appraisal Standards - Property values estimated by a previous appraisal or a local realtor's estimate - Cost share commitments or match established - Complete business plan submitted with the intended uses of award monies explained - Signed option, or purchase and sales agreement (in projects with an immediate property sale proposed) - Phase I Environmental Site Assessment completed - Mortgage holder (if applicable) indicates a willingness to subordinate their interest to the terms of the covenant - Written agreement to abide by the Working Waterfront Covenant and Right of First Refusal submitted with the application - 21) Organizational Capacity.
+- Property values established by a Maine Certified General appraiser according to Appendix A, Appraisal Standards - A section in the budget clearly identifying costs associated with legal retainer, the appraisal, and the Phase I Environmental Site Assessment - Property values estimated by a previous appraisal or a local realtor's estimate - Cost share commitments or match established - Complete business plan submitted with the intended uses of award monies explained - Signed option, or purchase and sales agreement (in projects with an immediate property sale proposed) - Phase I Environmental Site Assessment completed - Mortgage holder (if applicable) indicates a willingness to subordinate their interest to the terms of the covenant - Written agreement to abide by the Working Waterfront Covenant and Right of First Refusal submitted with the application - 22) Organizational Capacity.
 Describe your capacity to undertake the project with a reasonable prospect of bringing it to a successful conclusion.
 Be sure to include a description of the principal owners and operators, and the experience, ability, and resources they have at their disposal to manage the property appropriately.
-(Resumes may be included.) - 22) Permanent Protection of the Property.
+(Resumes may be included.) - 23) Permanent Protection of the Property.
 A Working Waterfront Covenant must be used to secure permanent protection of the property for commercial fishing uses.